AmirJlr/Data-Science-Algorithms-FUM/Linear Model/FA/README.md

 <h1>Factor Analysis (FA)</h1>

-Factor Analysis (FA) is an exploratory data analysis method used to search influential underlying factors or latent variables from a set of observed variables.
-It helps in data interpretations by reducing the number of variables.
-It extracts maximum common variance from all variables and puts them into a common score.
+Factor Analysis is a part of Exploratory Data Analysis process which is commonly used for dimensionality reduction method.
+It is used to reduce a large number of variables into smaller number of variables.
+It also has other uses like linear projection and matrix factorization.

 Factor analysis is widely utilized in market research, advertising, psychology, finance, and operation research.
 Market researchers use factor analysis to identify price-sensitive customers, identify brand features that influence consumer choice, and helps in understanding channel selection criteria for the distribution channel.

 Factor analysis is a method for investigating whether a number of variables of interest X1, X2,……., Xl, are linearly related to a smaller number of unobservable factors F1, F2,..……, Fk.